Mary-Elizabeth Ellard, DVM, MS

 About Mary-Elizabeth Ellard

 Dr. Mary-Elizabeth Ellard hails from Atlanta.
+She has conducted research in both prosimian primate and equine behavior.
 After fifteen years in private practice, she answered the call to serve its local shelters.
-For over a decade now, she has worked with numerous animal welfare organizations providing both surgical and medical services.
-She currently works with Lifeline Animal Project and Jazzy Paw, Inc. providing high quality high volume spay-neuter and affordable care for rescues, shelters, and low-income clients.
+Since then, she has worked with shelters and rescues in Georgia and South Carolina providing both surgical and medical services.
+She currently works with Jazzy Paw, Inc. and Spay-Neuter Vets providing high-quality-high-volume-spay-neuter for rescues, shelters, and low-income clients.
 Dr. Ellard’s other passion is history.
 She speaks regularly on veterinary medicine during the American Civil War and leads historic tours in Atlanta.
-She serves as a trustee and Secretary of the Georgia Battlefields Association and is the Immediate Past President of the Atlanta Civil War Round Table.
+She serves as a Trustee of the Georgia Battlefields Association and is a Past President of the Atlanta Civil War Round Table.
 She teaches Bible at Peachtree Christian Church.
 She and her husband Bill live with a pampered shelter cat named Annabelle.

 Accomplishments